 A huge baseball fan, Milt shared childhood stories about playing baseball in a sandy Detroit lot with a worn out baseball mitt.
 With a better mitt, he thought might have stopped a few more grounders!
 In honor of Milt and Sherry and aspiring youth baseball players, the family requests donations of youth baseball mitts brought to Milt’s service or donated locally.
 All collected mitts will be donated to PAL teams in Detroit.

 The family will be running a “Wishes for Seniors” program this summer through Soulshine Farm LLC, his daughter’s camp, granting wishes to local seniors.
 Over the last several years, many of Milt’s wishes have been fulfilled.
 With the help of camp families, more local senior wishes will be fulfilled.
 Contributions to this program, can be sent to Soulshine Farm, 54 Park Ave., Randolph NJ, 07869.

 A celebration of Milt’s life will be held at Horseshoe Lake Pavilion at 10 AM on Saturday June 29 (72 Eyland Ave.
 Succasunna, NJ).
 Dress casual and cheerful.
 Following the service, the family invites you to join them on a 2-mile hike at Wildcat Ridge Hawkwatch in Hibernia.
 Milt completed one of his senior wishes at Wildcat Ridge.
 An 11:30 AM bus to Hibernia from Succasunna will be provided, with return to Succasunna before 3 PM.
-If attending the hike, please email Julie at firstname.lastname@example.org.To send flowers to the family of Milton Lutchansky, please visit Tribute Store
+If attending the hike, please email Julie at email@example.com.To plant a tree in memory of Milton Lutchansky, please visit Tribute Store